 - Direct Action Dragon Egg Tactical Backpack

-Top 5 Fire Making Tools
+Top 5 Fire Making Tools (besides a bic lighter)

 - Primitive Fire Deluxe Flint and Steel Kit